Multinomial method for option pricing under Variance Gamma: Numerical results

 \section{Numerical results}

-In this section we present the steps to implement the algorithm to price European and American options by the multinomial method.
-Then we compare the results with the ones obtained by the PIDE method and Black-Scholes model.
+In this section we present the steps to implement the algorithm for pricing European and American options with the multinomial method.
+Then we compare the results with those obtained by the PIDE method and Black-Scholes model.